 The 10 industry Tress Index (in 2018) for the Cederberg economy hovers around 46, which suggests a slightly concentrated economy but diversification amongst certain economic sectors.
-The inclusion of additional subsectors to represent either 22 or 50 industries (74.2) and 77.2 respectively), result in rather different greater or less than the share of the same sector in the outcomes, whereby the local economy is more vulnerable and susceptible to exogenous factors.
+The inclusion of additional subsectors to represent either 22 or 50 industries (74.2 and 77.2 respectively), result in rather different outcomes, whereby the local economy is more vulnerable and susceptible to exogenous factors.